nkoster/bulkmailer/README.md

 The email list goes into a file named "EmailList.json".

-The json file should look like this:
+The json file should be structured like this:

 ```javascript
 [